plentymarkets/plugin-payment-debit/meta/documents/user_guide_en.md

 5. Enter the desired text for the individual text elements in the area of the target language.
 6. **Save** the settings.

-You can find further information about editing texts of your online store in the <a href="https://knowledge.plentymarkets.com/en/omni-channel/online-store/setting-up-ceres#231" target="_blank"> Setting up Ceres manual page</a>.
+You can find further information about editing texts displayed in your online store on the <strong><a href="https://knowledge.plentymarkets.com/en/online-store/setting-up-ceres#231" target="_blank">Setting up your Ceres online store</a></strong> page of the manual.

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE. – find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-payment-invoice/blob/master/LICENSE.md).
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE. – find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-payment-debit/blob/master/LICENSE.md).